Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/howItWorks/README.md

-# Java Features and Internal Working
+# Java Features and Program Execution

 Java is a **programming language** and a **platform**.